Local marketing agreement: FCC limits on joint sales agreements for television stations

 In response to criticism of the virtual duopolies and sharing agreements, the FCC began to consider potential changes to address these loopholes.
 In March 2013, the Commission first tabled a proposal that would make joint sales agreements count the same as ownership.

 In January 2014 town hall meeting, FCC chairman Tom Wheeler disclosed that he planned to place more scrutiny on the use of LMA-style agreements and shell companies, stating that "there were a couple of references in a couple of recent decisions in which we've said that we're going to do things differently going forward on what were called these shell corporations."
-Later that month, it was reported that the FCC had placed all pending acquisitions involving the use of shell companies on hold, so the Commission could discuss changes to its policies.
+Later that month, it was reported that the FCC had placed all pending acquisitions involving the use of shell companies on hold, so the commission could discuss changes to its policies.
 Among the deals affected by this decision included the aforementioned Sinclair/Allbritton purchase.

-On March 6, 2014, the FCC announced that it would hold a vote on March 31 on a proposal to ban joint sales agreements involving television stations outright, making them attributable to FCC ownership limits if the senior partner sells 15% or more of advertising time of a competing junior partner station in the JSA; the ban applies to both existing sharing agreements under such a structure as well as pending station transactions that include a JSA.
+On March 6, 2014, the FCC announced that it would hold a vote on March 31 on a proposal to ban joint sales agreements involving television stations outright, making them attributable to FCC ownership limits if the senior partner sold 15% or more of advertising time of a competing junior partner station in the JSA; the ban would apply to both existing sharing agreements under such a structure as well as pending station transactions that included a JSA.
 Station owners would be given a two-year grace period to unwind or modify joint sales agreements in violation of the policy; coordinated retransmission consent negotiations between two of the four highest-rated stations in a single market would also be barred under the proposal.
-Wheeler also proposed an expedited process to review joint sales agreements on a case-by-case basis, granting a waiver of the rules if a broadcaster can prove a particular joint sales agreement arrangement serves the public interest.
+Wheeler also proposed an expedited process to review joint sales agreements on a case-by-case basis, granting a waiver of the rules if a broadcaster could prove a particular joint sales agreement arrangement served the public interest.